 Should you replace your water heater?
 Service Experts Heating & Air Conditioning is here with a couple signs to look for when choosing whether it’s time to buy a new water heating system.

 If your water heater has standard maintenance, you can expect it to operate around 10 years, depending on the number of people living in your home.
-By the time your water heater reaches 10 years, it’s likely time to seriously consider replacement, especially before a leak happens.
+By the time your water heater reaches 10 years, it’s probably time to seriously think about replacement, especially before a leak occurs.

-If the water from your water heater (hot side pipes) is coming out rusty, it might be a signal that your water heater is rusting on the inside.
-This could result in a leak, not to mention impure water.
-Contact an expert plumber to have them determine if your water heater system is getting ready to give out.
+If the water from your water heater (hot side pipes) is streaming out rusty, it might be a sign that your water heater is rusting on the inside.
+This could result in a leak, not to mention contaminated water.
+Call an expert plumber to have them determine if your water heater system is getting ready to fail on you.

-If you see water around your water heater tank, you might have a leak.
-Call an expert plumber to come out and investigate and they can give you a quote on a new water heater if necessary.
+If you see water around your water heater tank, you may have a leak.
+Call an expert plumber to come out and examine your equipment and they can provide you a quote on a new water heater if necessary.